Board of Admiralty: Appellation

 The Lords Commissioners were entitled collectively to be known as "The Right Honourable the Lords Commissioners of the Admiralty", and were commonly referred to collectively as "Their Lordships" or "My Lords Commissioners of the Admiralty", though individual members were not entitled to these styles.
 More informally, they were known in short as "The Lords of the Admiralty".
 That, for example, is the term invariably used throughout the well-known Horatio Hornblower series of historical novels.

 Abolition

 With the abolition of the Board of Admiralty and its merger into the Ministry of Defence in 1964, formal control of the Navy was taken over by the Admiralty Board of the Defence Council of the United Kingdom, with the day-to-day running of the Navy taken over by the Navy Board.
 The office of Lord High Admiral was vested in the Crown (i.e. in the person of the current British monarch) and that of First Lord of the Admiralty ceased to exist, but the First, Second and Third Sea Lords retained their titles, despite ceasing to be Lords Commissioners of the Admiralty.

-In 2011, Queen Elizabeth II bestowed the title of Lord High Admiral on the Duke of Edinburgh.
+In 2011, Queen Elizabeth II bestowed the title of Lord High Admiral on her husband Prince Philip, Duke of Edinburgh, which he held until his death in 2021.